-There are a few ways to become a ski instructor, but they all involve a similar path and require the same level of dedication.
+There are a few ways to become a ski instructor and we’ll try to go through the main points and options in this post.
+They all involve a similar path and require the same level of dedication, but some options require more time and others more money.

 In brief, you’re going to need: